 Here are 6 signs you need to repair or replace your water heater

 1. It’s old

 Water heaters are designed to last for about 8 to10 years even though they could need replacing before this time expires.
 For example, gas water heaters have a life span of 6 to 8 years.
 Even if it doesn’t start acting up, water heaters should be replaced after 10 years from the date of manufacture.
-The manufacturer’s sticker located on the tank typically have a serial number to indicate the date the heater was made.
-If you’ve occupied the home or premises for more than 10 years and never had a replacement, and the heater is giving problems, this may mean its on its way out.
+The manufacturer’s sticker located on the tank typically has a serial number to indicate the date the heater was made.
+If you’ve occupied the home or premises for more than 10 years and never had a replacement, and the heater is giving problems, this may mean it’s on its way out.

 2. Rusty or discolored water

 Nothing but clear water should run through your taps.
 Water heater tanks are made of metal and metal is prone to corrosion or rusting.
 Rust is identified by a red or orange coating inside the walls of the tank.
 Eventually, rust from the interior of the tank gets into the water that comes through the taps.
 Not only is the water discolored but also polluted with iron oxide.
 This makes it unsafe for human consumption.
 Rust also weakens the metal and may eventually cause leaking.
 Chances are the pressure relief valve or the water inlet is also rusted.
 Rusting cannot be reversed to salvage the heater which means it may be time to call in the HVAC specialists to replace it.